Four best small SUVs to lease

-Admittedly, its styling is somewhat divisive, but it’s certainly recognisable.
-And in the new-shape Juke, Nissan has done a great job of bringing its styling up to date with aggressive headlights and a sleeker overall shape.
+The second generation model did away with the divisive styling of the first-gen model and does a great job of bringing its styling up to date with its aggressive headlights and a sleeker overall shape.

 To drive, the Juke is as pinpoint as you’d expect.
 The ride is comfortable and precise, and there’s very little road noise that sneaks into the cabin.